Workflow Steps

 Automatic vs Manual Execution

-Email and document request steps can run in one of two modes:
+Email, document request, and client confirmation steps can run in one of two modes:

 • Automatic — the step executes as soon as its dependencies are met, with no human intervention.
 If it's the first step in the workflow, it runs when the task starts.
 If it depends on earlier steps, it fires the moment those are complete